AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 config.vm.box = "ubuntu/xenial64"
 ```

-On the left side of the `=` sign is the full name of the variable (`config.vm.box`).
-The equals sign (`=`) is Ruby's assignment operator, which takes the value to the right of the equals sign and saves it to the variable named on the left.
+On the left side of the equals sign (`=`) is the full name of the variable (`config.vm.box`).
+The equals sign is Ruby's assignment operator, which takes the value to the right of the equals sign and saves it to the variable named on the left.
 After Vagrant reads this line in your `Vagrantfile`, Vagrant will know which box you want to use in your project.

 Every virtual machine that Vagrant configures always has at least one network adapter.
 This first network adapter and its configuration is hard-coded and cannot be changed.
 (Well, not without changing the source code for Vagrant itself, anyway).
 Vagrant always configures this adapter to use [VirtualBox's `NAT` networking mode](https://www.virtualbox.org/manual/ch06.html#network_nat).
 In this mode, the virtual machine is able to access the Internet through the physical (host) machine's own network connection, but no other machines can access it because it is placed behind a virtual [Network Address Translation (NAT)](https://simple.wikipedia.org/wiki/Network_address_translation) router of its own.